replicatedhq/troubleshoot.sh/docs/source/analyze/certificates.md

 | `notAfter < Today` | Indicates that the expiration date of the certificate must be earlier than the current day. |
 | `notAfter < Today + `()` days` | Indicates that the expiration date of the certificate must be within a certain number of days from the current day.
 (Expressed as a number, e.g. `365`) |

-Collectors do not automatically include Certificates because these often contain sensitive information.
+Collectors do not automatically include certificates because they often contain sensitive information.
-The [certificates collector](https://troubleshoot.sh/docs/collect/certificates/), can be included in a set of collectors to include data about the Certificates.
+The [certificates collector](https://troubleshoot.sh/docs/collect/certificates/) can be included in a set of collectors to include data about the certificates.

 ## Example Analyzer Definition